|

 Hosted by Notre Dame London, The Association of American Study Abroad Programmes in the UK, and The Forum on Education Abroad, this event in the United Kingdom is designed specifically for early and mid-career education abroad professionals in the region.
 Participants will actively explore and practice approaches to de-escalation, resilience-building, and mental health support, with a focus on real-world application.
 The session emphasizes understanding the evolving needs of today’s students, identifying sources of tension in intercultural and academic settings, and equipping staff and faculty to respond effectively under pressure.
 Attendees will leave with actionable insights to:

 If you’re joining us on Thursday, why not also take part in our full-day workshop on Friday, April 17: Supporting U.S. Students Abroad: Essential Training & Practical Strategies?
-This session is ideal for professionals who are new to the field or looking to strengthen their understanding of U.S. students and institutional expectations.
-By attending both events, you’ll gain a comprehensive set of tools and strategies for supporting students and managing complex situations while benefitting from special combined pricing. |
+This session is ideal for professionals who are new to the field or looking to strengthen their understanding of the principles for providing quality student life advising, health, and wellness programming, risk management, and crisis response.
+By attending both events, you’ll gain a comprehensive set of tools and strategies for supporting students and managing complex situations while benefiting from special combined pricing.
+Please note: Registration for this workshop is now closed. |

 Hosted by: